Head Teacher’s Welcome

 - Children will be admitted during the school year in which the child is 5 years.

-- Parents may choose which term to enrol their child; either Autumn Spring or Summer.
+- Parents may choose which term to enrol their child; either Autumn or Spring.
 This will be on a full time basis only.

 - First admissions are dealt with by the Local Authority.
 Parents exercise their choice by December of the year preceding their enrolment.